craigburke/craigburke.github.io/_posts/2014-11-17-angular-grails-lazybones-1.markdown

 #### Adding a Domain Class

-Once we've created our project, the next step is to add a domain class in the typical **grails-app/domain** location.
+Once we've created our project, the next step is to add a domain class in the usual **grails-app/domain** location.
 Here's an Employee domain class I'll use for this example:

+**grails-app/domain/com/craigburke/Employee.groovy**
 {% highlight groovy %}
 package com.craigburke